vaibhavsingh11207-dotcom/Motion_Tracker/README.md

 ESP32

+## 🧩 CAD Design

+The pan-and-tilt mechanism was designed in Tinkercad before being constructed physically.

+### 🔧 Assembly Instructions

+The arrows in the CAD model indicate the following:

+**1st Arrow — Pan Servo:**
+The first arrow shows the position of the **pan servo**.
+The servo should be attached so that its rotating horn can rotate the upper part of the platform, allowing the camera to **pan left and right**.

+**2nd Arrow — Tilt Servo:**
+The second arrow represents the position of the **tilt servo**.
+The servo is connected between the lower and upper parts of the platform so that its movement allows the upper platform to **tilt up and down**.

+If the servo is unable to handle the weight of the upper platform or the mechanism becomes unbalanced, the servo horn can be extended by attaching longer sticks to it.
+This provides additional leverage for the tilt mechanism.

+**3rd & 4th Arrows — Required Screws:**
+The third and fourth arrows indicate the locations where **screws are necessary** to secure the mechanical joints of the platform.

+> **Note:** The CAD model is intended as a reference for the physical construction.
+Some dimensions or structural details may need to be adjusted depending on the materials, servo positioning, and weight of the camera being used.

+(these info is valid for the image named as "pan and tilt labels.png")

 ### 2. Pan-Tilt Control

 The ESP32 receives the detected coordinates and compares them with the center of the camera frame.